ebanx/woocommerce-gateway-ebanx/woocommerce-gateway-ebanx/readme.txt

 4. Plugin Configuration - To start your integration, go to your [EBANX Dashboard](https://www.ebanx.com/business/en/dashboard/users/sign_in) settings to find your test and live keys.
 Insert them and choose to enable the sandbox mode for testing.
 5. Plugin Configuration - You can choose the countries and gateways to work with just by inserting them on the right field to enable payments methods.
 6. Plugin Configuration - Set more advanced options such as: Save Card Data, One-click payment, enable auto-capture and maximum number of installments.

+== Arbitrary section ==

+When you use our plug in, you trust us with your information and agree that we may keep it and use it for the purposes of our commercial relationship.
+As we are a PCI compliant company, we will keep all your data safe, and will not use it for any other purposes.